scoskey/m0037/notes.md

 This informal argument leads to the following historical statement.

-**Church–Turing Thesis** A set is decidable by a procedure (in a finite amount of time, using finitary operations, without resource limitations) if and only if it is $\Delta_1$-definable.
+**Church–Turing Thesis** A set is decidable by a finitary procedure if and only if it is $\Delta_1$-definable.

-In other words, all "reasonable" notions of being decidable by a procedure end up being equivalent to one another.
-The list of equivalent notions is long and includes: decidable by a Turing machine, decidable by a python program, definable by recursion, and so forth.
-The point is that all of these possible choices lead to the same robust notion.
+In other words, all "reasonable" notions of a finitary procedure should be equivalent to one another.
+The list of equivalent notions is long and includes: decidable by a Turing machine, decidable by a python program, definable by recursion, and $\Delta_1$-definability.
+Since all these choices lead to the same concept, the notion of decidable must be very important!

 For this class we make the thesis into our formal definition: